tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

         console.log('Date Bounds Changed To: ' + earliest_valid_date + ' - ' + latest_valid_date);
     };

-5. Call the new methods in the appropriate change events in the ``bind_controls`` method as follows:
+5. Call the new methods in the appropriate change events in the ``bind_controls`` method as follows in :file:`public/js/gee_datasets.js`:

 .. code-block:: javascript